Movies as Psychotherapy: Find Your Way Home with Where the Wild Things Are

 Psychotherapy Moment #4: Redemption is possible when you accept reality psychotherapy

 In the end, imagination and fantasy serve a valuable and redeeming role for Max.
-Clearly more than just Psychotherapy at the Moviesproviding him with a quick escape, his imagination ends up wrestling with the same tangle of anger and vulnerability as his real life but within safer confines.
+Clearly more than just providing him with a quick escape, his imagination ends up wrestling with the same tangle of anger and vulnerability as his real life but within safer confines.
 The tense moment, in his real life, when Max stands on the table and commands his mother to “Feed me, woman,” becomes the tense moment, on his fantasy island, when his closest friend among the Wild Things nearly eats him.
 (No doubt his Mom had to talk about this little episode with in her psychotherapy).
 Max finds a way, despite–or perhaps because of–his feelings, to see the good in the Wild Things, and by doing so finds the good in himself.

 That was all he needed to find his way back home.
 And that is what you get doing psychotherapy at the movies.